dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 ## Introduction

 This document is the Google Data Analytics Professional Certificate capstone project, a case study of a fictional bike-share company called Cyclistic, that I completed as the last portfolio-building course of the certificate.
 The project includes data analysis of the given scenario based on the six phases learned in the certificate: [ask](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#ask), [prepare](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#prepare), [process](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#process), [analyze](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/edit/main/README.md#analyze), share, and act.
-I used PostgreSQL in pgAdmin 4 for data preparation and processing, and Tableau for data analysis and visualization.
-Although, to some extent, analysis can be done using only one of these tools, I chose to use both to reflect the dynamic skills learned in the certificate and necessary for the data analyst job.
+I used PostgreSQL in pgAdmin 4 for data preparation and processing, and Tableau Public for data visualization and analysis.
+Although, to some extent, the analysis can be done using only one of these tools, I chose to use both to reflect the dynamic skills learned in the certificate and necessary for the data analyst job.

 ## Scenario